omerakben/tuel-Selenium-WebDriver-RestSharp/README.md

 ### Setup
 1. Clone the repository.
-2. Change into the test project directory: `cd loc.test`.
+2. Change into the test project directory: `cd tuel.test`.
 3. Copy `TUEL.TestFramework.runsettings.example` to `TUEL.TestFramework.runsettings`.
 4. Update the new file with your environment-specific values (or create `TUEL.TestFramework.local.runsettings` for machine-specific overrides).
 5. Review the core expectations in [`docs/testing-guidelines.md`](docs/testing-guidelines.md).